7 min read

 In fact, it's more than likely you will receive resistance to your leadership at some point.
 The sooner you learn to handle it, the better for you and your career.

 Take a moment to breathe deeply and let go of any self-pity or frustration that may arise from others not following your instructions or leadership.
 Remember, you have been put in charge of this team for a reason.
 Management believes in you.
-So shift your focus to finding a solution.
+Shift your mindset to finding a solution.

 This could be around clearly communicating what behaviours you want to see or will not tolerate.
 It might also require setting clear boundaries (see step two).
 If you are not clear on what you need moving forward, then people will see that as a sign that you are not a strong leader.